davidgiven/cpm65/README.md

 programs at different base addresses.)

 Currently you can cross-assemble programs from a PC, as well as a working C toolchain with llvm-mos.
-For native development, there's a basic assembler and an even more basic editor.
+For native development, there's a basic assembler, a couple of editors, and a BASIC.
 You need about 20kB to run the assembler at all, and of course more memory the bigger the program.

 No, it won't let you run 8080 programs on the 6502!